top of page

 It is about taking the essence of a project and amplifying it in a way that honors everyone's effort while understanding the broader business objectives.

-This selection of projects from the past 12 years will give you a taste of my experience in branding, copywriting, web design, video production, project management, business development, and more.
+This selection of projects will give you a taste of my experience in branding, copywriting, web design, video production, project management, business development, and more.

 Behind all of these samples were colleagues, stakeholders, and donors with whom I collaborated to create successes of which we could all be proud.